launchcodedev/app-config/README.md

 ### Files and Formats
 This module supports YAML, TOML, JSON, and JSON5 out of the box, for any of the files.
-Your schema could be YAML, and config be TOML (like the CLI defaults to), or any other way around.
+Your schema could be YAML, and config be TOML, or any other way around.
+By default the CLI produces YAML for all files.

 - Configuration files are `.app-config.{ext}` or `app-config.{ext}`
 - Secret configuration items